pyx-industries/julee/docs/architecture/applications/index.rst

 Applications
 ============

 Applications are the entry points to a Julee solution.
-They turn use cases into features that users or external systems can access.
+They turn :doc:`use cases </architecture/clean_architecture/use_cases>` into features that users or external systems can access.

 A typical Julee solution includes multiple application types: :doc:`workers <worker>` execute long-running pipelines via Temporal, :doc:`APIs <api>` expose use cases as REST endpoints, :doc:`CLIs <cli>` provide command-line access for administration and development, and :doc:`UIs <ui>` provide human interfaces that interact via the API.